aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/workbook-conversions/image/export-chart-to-svg-with-viewbox-attribute/_index.md

 {{% alert color="primary" %}}

 By default, when the chart is exported to SVG format, the **viewBox** attribute is not included in its XML.
-However, Aspose.Cells provides [**ImageOrPrintOptions.getSVGFitToViewPort()**](https://reference.aspose.com/cells/nodejs-cpp/imageorprintoptions/#getSVGFitToViewPort--) property which when set to **true** exports the chart to SVG with viewBox attribute.
+However, Aspose.Cells provides [**ImageOrPrintOptions.getSVGFitToViewPort()**](https://reference.aspose.com/cells/nodejs-cpp/imageorprintoptions/#getSVGFitToViewPort--) property, which, when set to **true**, exports the chart to SVG with the viewBox attribute.

 {{% /alert %}}